Discover the career path of Marshawn Lynch, from the first major opportunity to industry-changing achievements.

 In 2019, Marshawn Lynch was announced as co-owner of the Oakland Panthers of the Indoor Football League (IFL).

-In December 2020, Marshawn Lynch said in an interview with Conan O'Brien that teams had expressed interest in signing him and that he was willing to sign with a team that is a Super Bowl contender.
+In December 2020, Marshawn Lynch stated in an interview with Conan O'Brien that teams had expressed interest in signing him and that he was willing to sign with a team that is a Super Bowl contender.

-In February 2021, the Fan Controlled Football (FCF) league played its first game with Marshawn Lynch as one of three owners of a team called the Beasts.
+In February 2021, the Fan Controlled Football (FCF) league played its first game, with Marshawn Lynch as one of three owners of a team called the Beasts.
 Lynch dressed for the game but decided not to play.

 In October 2021, Marshawn Lynch was named the first NFLPA brand chief ambassador.